 1 1/2 cups split red lentils

-4 1/2 cups water (reduce this amount by 1/2-1 cup if you cover the pot during cooking)
+4 1/2 cups water (reduce this amount but 1/2-1 cup if you cover the pot during cooking)

 Heat up the oil over medium heat in a large pot.
 Add the onion and the spices and toss around for a few minutes, until the onion is translucent.
 Add in the red lentils and the water.
 Simmer for about 20 minutes.

 In the meantime, cut the spinach into strips (make a nice big pile on your cutting board and go at it with a large knife).
-It doesn’t need to look perfect.
+It doesn’t need to look perfect, since it will get lost in the finished product.

-When the lentils have dissolved enough to make a nice puree 20ish minutes later, turn off the heat and mix in the spinach.
-Serve over brown rice.
+When the lentils have dissolved enough to make a nice puree 20 minutes or so later, turn off the heat and mix in the spinach right away.
+The heat will help wilt the spinach so that it doesn’t taste raw.
+Serve over rice.
 Makes 4 servings.